 This instance has unique features and functions that make it different from the MSTIs that you create yourself.
-First, you cannot delete this instance and you cannot change its MSTI ID.
+First, you cannot delete this instance or change its MSTI ID.
 Second, when you create a new port-based or tagged VLAN, it is by default associated with the CIST and is automatically given an MSTI ID of 0.
-The DefaultVLAN is also associated by default with CIST.
+The Default VLAN is also associated by default with CIST.